DataDog/integrations-extras/perfectscale/README.md

 ### Configuration

  1. [Sign-in][2] to PerfectScale.
- 2. In order to start using DataDog integration, the cluster should be connected to PerfectScale.
+ 2. In order to start using Datadog integration, the cluster should be connected to PerfectScale.
 If it is not done yet, add the cluster in 3 simple steps following the instructions in our [Documentation][3].
 ![Perfectscale Screenshot][4]
  3. Create an API Key in DataDog:
     - Go to Organizations settings